OLAMIDE100/Capstone-Project-Mlops-ZoomCamp/README.md

 | 7                 	| Y house price of unit area             	| The house price of unit   area (10000 New Taiwan Dollar/Ping, where Ping is a local unit, 1 Ping = 3.3   meter squared) for example, 29.3 = 293,000 New Taiwan Dollar/Ping 	| Quantitative 	| 29.3, 33.6, 47.7

-## System architecture and Technologies
+## Design & flow architecture

-The following figure depicts the system architecture:
+The architecture below  depicts the system design:

 ![Architecture](./imgs/project_architecture.png)